Shillington College

 Send statements

-As soon as that payment term timeframe runs out, send a 'statement' with some clear text indicating that 'payment is now overdue'.
+As soon as your payment terms timescale runs out, send a 'statement' with some clear text indicating that 'payment is now overdue'.
 Send another statement if you've still not received payment after a week, repeating clearly that payment is late.
-Sometimes, clients just need a gentle reminder and statements can do the trick without being too pushy.
+Sometimes, clients need a gentle reminder and statements can do the trick without being too pushy.

 Be pro-active

 You are within your rights to be paid on time, so be proactive and start contacting your client every other day, requesting payment if none of the above has worked.
-You want to be friendly not pushy, so make sure you get your tone right in any written correspondence.
-For example, you could write 'Hi there, I'm just going through my invoices and noticed the attached is outstanding.
+You want to be friendly, not pushy, so make sure you get your tone right in any written correspondence.
+For example, you could write "Hi there, I was going through my invoices and noticed the attached is outstanding.
 Here it is again, just in case you haven't got it.
-Any problems, just give me a shout.'
-At this stage, you want to keep things really light.
-Remember, your client might have innocently forgotten or might even be ill or be on holiday.
+Any problems give me a shout".
+At this stage, you want to keep things light.
+Remember, your client might have innocently forgotten or might be ill or even on holiday.
 Even so, stay 'on the ball' and know when to start chasing for payment.

 Pick up the phone

 Sometimes, a phone call is all you need to ensure you get paid.
 Pick up the phone and call your client.
-Keep things friendly and light.
-Say you're having an 'admin day and just calling round to collect payments'.
-It's sometimes better to chat as you'll be able to determine whether the client has just been busy and has forgotten to pay or whether they're having their own cash flow struggles.
+Keep things light and friendly.
+Say you're having an "admin day and just calling round to collect payment".
+It's sometimes better to chat as you'll be able to determine whether the client has just been busy and has forgotten to pay or whether they have their cash flow struggles.
 By talking to your client, you could even suggest a 'payment plan', i.e. getting them to pay whatever they can afford over several months.

 Don't be apologetic

-You've done the work, done a good job and you've still not been paid for it.
-So why are you saying 'sorry to bother you but..' to clients who haven't paid?
-Be firm but fair and remember that the client should be saying sorry to you for not paying on time.
-Never ever be apologetic for chasing payment.
+You've done the work, done an excellent job and you've still not been paid for it.
+So why are you saying "sorry to bother you but..." to clients who haven't yet paid?
+Be firm but fair, and remember that the client should be saying sorry to you for not paying on time.
+Never be apologetic for chasing payment.

 Get organised